What happens if a novated lease ends early (redundancy, job transfer, vehicle write-off, etc.)

 If you remember nothing else:

-Early termination could turn a novated lease from a good deal into a bad one.
+Early termination can turn a novated lease from a good deal into a bad one.

 Understanding that upfront turns early termination from a nasty shock into a quantifiable and mitigable risk.